Decathlon/sports-tracking-data-documentation/docs/042-anatonomy-of-activity.md

 }
 ```

-## GPX and TCX compatibility
+## GPX, TCX and FIT compatibility

-You can also get an activity in GPX or TCX format.
+You can also get an activity in GPX, TCX or FIT format.

 > Curl